manual transmission shifts hard

 Post

 The point is - "rating" and "recommended" are not the same.
 Two lubricants with cmpletely differerent formulations may share a rating particular but, if one is non-recommended by Infiniti, it may also give them the out to deny replacement.
 If anyone is/was denied warranty replacement for these reasons, I suspect the news would hit the forums pretty quick.
 But, really, why chance it?
-You price a new tranny lately?
+You price a new transmission lately?

 User avatar